Feedback signals

 Viewing responses

 From a direct report’s profile, open the Feedback tab.
-The Responses view shows individual submissions in chronological order.
+The latest prep responses appear at the top, showing each upcoming meeting’s questionnaire answers.
 Each response includes what was asked and what they wrote, so you can read the raw input directly.

 AI analysis